Camp Barrett Sexual Abuse Lawsuits

 Alpine, CA 91901

-This facility closed in 2018, and the remaining residents were moved to the Kearny Mesa Juvenile Detention Facility (later Youth Transition Campus).
-This closure was due to a redevelopment of the county’s juvenile justice system, including a focus on keeping at-risk youth closer to their families.
+Camp Barrett was a county-run juvenile facility located in Alpine, California.
+This facility closed in 2018, and the remaining residents were moved to the Kearny Mesa Juvenile Detention Hall (later Youth Transition Campus).
+This closure resulted from a redevelopment of the county’s juvenile system, with a focus on keeping at-risk youth closer to their families.

-Camp Barrett Sexual Abuse Allegations
+How Common are Camp Barrett Sexual Abuse Allegations?

 We will guide you through the entire civil lawsuit process, including gathering evidence, filing claims, negotiating with defendants, and representing you in court if necessary.
+A successful lawsuit can provide funds for medical treatment, therapy, and compensation for suffering.
+Legal representation is crucial for navigating the complexities of filing a lawsuit and presenting one’s case effectively.

 We can help you file civil lawsuits against facilities such as: